-Wrigley is a neighborhood that is well-known for both its name and its tradition as a well-established neighborhood.
-As one of the earliest developments of Long Beach, this neighborhood has seen a lot of change, but remains largely untouched by time.
+Wrigley is a hidden gem that is well-known for both its name and its tradition as a well-established historic neighborhood.
+As one of the earliest developments of Long Beach, this neighborhood has seen a lot of change but remains largely untouched by time.
 Tidy streets lined with palm trees and carefully tended lawns give this area the nostalgic feeling of suburban America which has changed in some parts of Southern California.

 Yes, That Wrigley